ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

    must be saved in UTF-8 format, with no byte order mark (BOM).
    This is an option in the save dialog box in NotePad.

-*  UNREF_FILES
-   If there is a difference in capitalization of file name or directory path in the database vs. the file system, the file will be listed as un-referenced.
-(Unix-like file system case sensitivity)

 *  General information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter in RM 8&9: absolute file path starting with a drive letter